kyma-project/busola/backend/README.md

 ## Overview

-This is a REST proxy for the Busola
+This is a REST proxy for Busola

 ## Prerequisites